LivniGuy/open-lakehouse-workshop-jan2025/README.md

+## Open Data Lakehouse Runbook

-## Iceberg Demo Runbook - Gaining a Competitive Advantage with Open Data Lakehouse
+### Gaining a Competitive Advantage with Apache Iceberg

-This Iceberg Demo Runbook showcases the end-to-end capabilities of the Cloudera Data Platform (CDP) Open Data Lakehouse powered by Apache Iceberg.
+This Open Data Lakehouse Runbook showcases the end-to-end capabilities of the Cloudera Data Platform (CDP) Open Data Lakehouse powered by Apache Iceberg.
 It guides you through a multi-functional data analytics process, covering:

 ### **Modules:**